IAmAnthem/CanineCalculations/ReadMe.md

 Overall he seems to be inferior.
 They seem to be unrelated.
 ```
-- A warning message will appear if the comparison text does not include CERTAIN
+- A debugging / status window exists below the Process Comparison button
+  - Various messages will report progress, status, and if you did something wrong
 - `--- --- STATUS: Solved n of 17 --- ---` will report if any traits were solved
-- Select option 3 to see the range of values currently
-- Select 1 or 2 to continue processing comparisons
+- Continue refining by selecting additional comparators from the dropdown and pasting in the comparison
+- Change the placeholder "Name" value from "dummy" to whatever you want
+  - Above the Set Name (Unique) button is text input box.
+Type whatever you want here.
+    - Use truely unique Name fields, or the dropdown won't work properly if you add this data to your CSV
+- Share your results with someone by copying the hashtable at the far right
+  - copy / paste should work fine with Ancient Anguish (converse mode)
+  - Appearance is also reasonable in Facebook Messenger
+- Export buttons are currently unavailable
+  - What do you want this to do, if anything?

 # Try it out!
 Included in this repository are three text files, you can use to obtain a verified result.